 The New Nintendo 3DS, launched in October 2014 in Japan,

-uses a new "super-stable 3D" screen that redefine the sense
+uses a new "super-stable 3D" screen that redefines

 Our team of software engineers created a new technology that

-camera and infrared LED to adjust the screen accordingly.
-To
+internal camera and infrared LED to adjust the screen

-further improve the user experience and react to faster motion,
+To further improve the user experience and react to faster

 learning, adaptive prediction, sensor fusion, etc. In the end,